Malosdaf/malosdaf.github.io/_posts/2024-07-24-invisible-salamanders-in-aes-gcm-and-aes-gcm-siv.md

 ### Constructing Salamander on AES GCM:
 About this mode of AES, see [here](https://malosdaf.github.io/posts/aes-gcm-and-aes-gcm-siv-mode/).
 In the blog, I have depicted the different between the two functions GHASH and POLYVAL.
 GHASH is calculated using the ciphertext, but POLYVAL is calculated using the plaintext.

 In AES-GCM-SIV, the output from POLYVAL function will be served as input to a AES-ECB encryption, which in turn (xor with nonce) is the input to AES-CTR encryption from plaintext to the ciphertext.
-So the approach making two authenticator function equal can not be used in this scenario.
+So the approach making two authenticator function equal is not enough in this scenario.

 Summary, AES-GCM-SIV will have this elements:
 * $ \text{msg_auth_key,msg_enc_key = Key derivation(master key). we will denote}$